 Laura Hartigan (she/her) is an emerging talent advisor at Shoosmiths.
 She’s based at the firm’s Birmingham office.

-The vacation scheme is an important part of the recruitment process for us because we want people to experience what life at Shoosmiths is like.
-However, it’s not essential for aspiring Shoosmiths lawyers to have completed a scheme, at Shoosmiths or elsewhere, in order to secure a training contract with us.
+The Discover placement is an important part of the recruitment process for us because we want people to experience what life at Shoosmiths is like.
+However, it’s not essential for aspiring Shoosmiths lawyers to have completed a scheme, at Shoosmiths or elsewhere, to secure a training contract with us.

 You shouldn’t feel disheartened if you don’t secure a place on the scheme (there are only a limited number of spots available each year) because there are plenty of other opportunities to get to know Shoosmiths, including insight evenings, law fairs and panel discussions that we attend.